makerspace-lab-zero/agreement/agreement-for-members.md

 - All income shall be used to achieve the makerspace's objectives.
 - The primary income source for the organisation shall be the membership fee.
 All other sources shall be secondary income.
 - The committee, in close consultation with the membership, shall coordinate expenditure on the running costs of the makerspace.
+- A treasurer will be appointed by the administrator to keep financial records and prepare accounts as needed under supervision of the administrator.

 Use of Resources
 ----------------